Slayer: Artistry

-King and Hanneman's dual guitar solos have been referred to as "wildly chaotic", and "twisted genius".
-Original drummer Lombardo would use two bass drums (instead of a double pedal, which is used on a single bass drum).
+King and Hanneman's dual guitar solos have been referred to as "wildly chaotic" and "twisted genius".
+Invisible Oranges observed, "It’s fun to watch these guys live and see their virtually identical soloing styles.
+Jeff Hanneman, with atonal runs going up and down the neck, finished with a whammy bar dump!
+Kerry King, with atonal runs going up and down the neck, finished with a whammy bar dump!
+These guys were made to be in a band together – because they would sound terrible in any other band."
+Original drummer Lombardo would use two kick drums instead of a double pedal on a single drum.
 Lombardo's speed and aggression earned him the title of the "godfather of double bass" by Drummerworld.
 Lombardo stated his reasons for using two bass drums: "When you hit the bass drum, the head is still resonating.
 When you hit it in the same place right after that, you kinda get a 'slapback' from the bass drum head hitting the other pedal.
 You're not letting them breathe."
-When playing the two bass drums, Lombardo would use the "heel-up" technique.
+When playing the two kick drums, Lombardo would use the "heel-up" technique.

-In the original lineup, King, Hanneman and Araya contributed to the band's lyrics, and King and Hanneman wrote the music with additional arrangement from Lombardo, and sometimes Araya.
+In the original lineup, King, Hanneman and Araya contributed to the band's lyrics, with King and Hanneman writing the music with additional arrangement from Lombardo and sometimes Araya.
 Araya formed a lyric writing partnership with Hanneman, which sometimes overshadowed the creative input of King.
 Hanneman stated that writing lyrics and music was a "free-for-all": "It's all just whoever comes up with what.
 Sometimes I'll be more on a roll and I'll have more stuff, same with Kerry – it's whoever's hot, really.
 Anybody can write anything; if it's good, we use it; if not, we don't."

 When writing material, the band would write the music first before incorporating lyrics.
-King or Hanneman used a 24-track and drum machine to show band members the riff that they created, and to get their opinion.
-Either King, Hanneman or Lombardo would mention if any alterations could be made.
-The band played the riff to get the basic song structure, and figured out where the lyrics and solos would be placed.
+King or Hanneman used a 24-track and drum machine to show band members the riff that they created and get their opinion.
+King, Hanneman or Lombardo would mention if any alterations could be made.
+The band would then add parts to get the basic song structure before figuring out where the lyrics and solos would be placed.

+Some of Slayer's influences include hardcore punk bands such as Minor Threat, T.S.O.L., Dead Kennedys, Black Flag, the Exploited, the Germs, D.R.I., Suicidal Tendencies and GBH.
+The band's other influences include heavy metal and hard rock acts Black Sabbath, Motörhead, Judas Priest, Iron Maiden, Led Zeppelin, Deep Purple, Kiss, UFO, Van Halen, Aerosmith, Ted Nugent, Rush, Rainbow, Venom, Mercyful Fate, Scorpions, Saxon, Accept, Angel Witch and Raven.
+They were also influenced by their contemporaries in the then-upcoming genre of thrash metal such as Metallica and Exodus, both of whom Slayer had discovered through tape trading before recording their debut album Show No Mercy.